A Colorado Criminal Defense Firm in Denver, Colorado

 Not a U.S. Citizen?
 Immigration consequences of misdemeanor charges can be very bad

-Federal immigration law controls naturalization, removal (deportation), and whether a non-U.S. citizen can reenter the United States after they are charged or convicted of most felonies and many misdemeanors.
-Know the consequences of such a case before making decisions that will affect the rest of your life.
+You need to know the consequences of your case before making decisions that will affect the rest of your life.
+We only work with the best immigration attorneys to help you.
 Mr. Solomon is a misdemeanor criminal defense attorney who will listen to you and help you.